Hello. Welcome to my page devoted to gossip, rants, tittle-tattle and trivia (or not…).

 Meanwhile, say hello to The Rats.
 They’re almost my favourite characters.

 A Brief History of the Shoggoths.
-How They Were Made, Enslaved, Sold and Forsaken and How They Were Eventually Adopted by the Gorgon.
+How They Were Made, Enslaved, Sold, Enslaved Again, Maltreated, Exploited and Finally Discarded.
+And How They Were In Due Course Adopted by the Gorgon and All Was Fluffy.

 In The Very Beginning there was plenty of nothing much.
-The Void itself was still too fuzzy and too sluggish to even think of coming into existence.
-As for Time, it hadn’t quite dawned on it that it could step onto the scene and become a dimension.
+The Void itself was still too fuzzy and too languid to even contemplate coming into existence.
+As for Time, it hadn’t quite dawned on it that it could step onto the scene and become a dimension in its own right.
 That’s how non-eventful things were back then.

-Presently, a little before The Beginning, the Void finally got its act together and manifested just enough for entities like The Mother of Bumba and so forth to have a medium to stir and bob and hover and generally muck about in.
+Presently, a little before The Beginning, the Void finally got its act together and manifested just enough for entities like The Mother of Bumba and such like to have a medium in which to stir and bob and hover and generally lark about.

-The Mother of Bumba and her Voidmates were pure notions at that point, not even potentialities.
-But bye and bye they more or less coalesced into emanations and energies and they started Being and Doing in earnest.
+The Mother of Bumba and her Void-mates were pure notions at that point, not even potentialities.
+But by and bye they more or less coalesced into emanations and energies and they started Being and Doing in earnest.
 Well, sort of.
 Mostly they were doing not a great deal, and the-universe-as-we-never-knew-it appeared rather under-populated and under-used.
-Still, compared to what had not gone on before, the plot was picking up.
+Still, compared to what had not gone on before, the plot was thickening.

-Along with The Mother of Bumba there were other emergences.
-Prominent amongst them were: The Things, The Other Things, The Elder (or Primeval) Ones and The Great Old Ones.
-Our story is concerned with this last set.
+Along with The Mother of Bumba there were various other emanations.
+Prominent amongst them were: The Things, The Other Things, The Unnamed, The Unspeakables, The Elder (or Primeval) Ones and The Great Old Ones.
+Our story is marginally concerned with this last set.

 The Great Old Ones were not so much an unruly lot –no rules in them days, really- but more in the way of a general aggravation to everybody else.